1risGithub/discovery-piscine-kchimphu/README.md

-# Discovery Piscine - KChimphu
+# Discovery Piscine - kchimphu

 This repository contains my solutions and projects from the **Discovery Piscine** program.
 It includes exercises in **C programming**, **Shell scripting**, and also **Web-related projects**.